nicm42/100-days-of-code-v2/log4.md

 **Day 38: 31st August 2021**
 I did the header part of the Frontend Mentor project for mobile.
 It took me a while to work out where to put all the scss files and still have Snowpack be able to find the css file.
 I haven't done this for a bit, so it was hard to start, but I was all right once I got into it.
 There are quite a few complex things in each section, which is why I chose this layout, so it is going to take me a while.
 But there's plenty of days of Paralympics left to work to.

+**Day 38: 1st September 2021**
+I did the header for desktop - which involved fixing the things it turned out I broke when doing mobile...
+The next section was pretty short.
+But for some reason Figma said that the text was black and font-weight 400 - the font only has 400 so that's fine.
+But it didn't look black, I don't know why.
+I changed it to be a grey and it was more like the design - although I then made it a darker grey so it's actually contrasting against the white background.